COBOL COMPUTE Statement

 - If the computation is successful, "RESULT:" will be displayed.

-- If the result is too large (or has some other size error) for WS-OP, then "SIZE ERROR" is displayed.
+- If the result exceeds the maximum value (or has some other size error) for WS-OP, then "SIZE ERROR" will be displayed.